 - Yaws is a neglected tropical disease that affects the skin, bone and cartilage.

-- It is caused by a bacterium from the same group of organisms that cause venereal syphilis.
-However, the transmission of yaws is not sexually-related.
+- The disease is caused by a bacterium from the same group of organisms that cause venereal syphilis; however, the transmission of yaws is not sexually-related.

 Yaws forms part of a group of chronic bacterial infections caused by treponemes which include endemic syphilis (bejel) and pinta and are commonly known as endemic treponematoses.
 Yaws is the most common of these infections.